NaClts/CLI-UNO/README.md

 Here comes the Rule of the HKUNO game:

 1. Starting the Game:
-The game starts by dealing a certain number of cards to each player.
-The remaining deck is placed in the center and the top card is revealed to start the discard pile.
+You will be prompted to enter the number of AI opponents and the number of cards for each player to start with.
+The remaining deck is placed in the center and the random top card is revealed to start the discard pile.

 2. During Your Turn:
-During your turn, you must match a card from your hand to the card on the top of the discard pile.
-The match can be based on number, color, or symbol.
+During your turn, you have to make a decision, to put valid card or draw on card from the deck and finish the turn.
+To put the valid card, you need to check the color or number of the current card.

 3. Special Cards:
 There are special cards in the game like 'Skip', 'Reverse', 'Draw Two', 'Wild', and 'Wild Draw Four' which have unique effects on the gameplay.
+- Skip : Skip card makes a jump so that original next player cannot play for his/her turn.
+- Reverse: Reverse card changes the direction of the turns and it can be overlapped.
+- Draw Two: Draw Two card makes next player to get two extra cards from the deck.
+- Wild: When you put wild card, you can choose which color of card the next player should put.
+This can be a critical card if you use when everyone get small number of cards!
+- Wild Draw Four: This card makes next player take FOUR cards from the deck.
+If you consider the objective of this game, this is a really strong card!!

-4. AI Players:
+5. AI Players:
-The game features AI players.
-Their behavior is defined in the AI_requestAI.cpp file.
+You are going to play against as many AI players as you want!
+If you want to know about their behavior, you may refer to AI_requestAI.cpp.

-5. Saving and Loading Game Progress:
+6. Saving and Loading Game Progress:
 You can save and load game progress.
 The functionality for this is defined in SaveAndLoad.cpp.

-6. Ending Your Turn:
-If you cannot play a card from your hand, you have to draw a card from the deck.

 7. Winning the Game:
-The first player to get rid of all their cards in hand is the winner.
+The first player who puts all his/her cards in hand is going to be the winner.
+Make a good decision so that you can win the game !

-Please note that the game assumes valid inputs from the user for the seamless gaming experience.
+NOTE: Please note that the game assumes valid inputs from the user for the seamless gaming experience.

 ## Non-standard C/C++ libraries